Cardiac Toxicity

 • Congestive heart failure (CHF): The heart can’t pump or fill enough.

 Older people, young children, and women are at greater risk of getting cardiac toxicity.
 Those with other health issues, as well as with a history of cardiac problems are also at higher risk.
-Symptoms of cardiac toxicity may include:
+Symptoms of cardiac toxicity may be:

 If you are having any of these signs or symptoms, your care team will order tests and blood work to see how well your heart is working.

-How is cardiac toxicity managed?
+How is cardiac toxicity treated?

 You can also help manage cardiac toxicity by: